cesarestrada090/asecapt/PROJECT_CONTEXT.md

 # Project Context: ASECAPT

 ## Overview
 ASECAPT is a full-stack application for educational program management, built with Java (Spring Boot, JPA/Hibernate) for the backend and Angular for the frontend.
 The system manages users, persons, educational programs, modules (contents), and their relationships.
-It supports authentication, user management, and course catalog features.
+It supports authentication, user management, course catalog features, and a comprehensive certificate management system with QR verification.

 ## Backend
 - **Language:** Java